 It also marked the very first Hats for Hope campaign, which saw Canadians put on their hats in support of brain cancer awareness, posting photos on social media with the hashtag, #HatsforHope.

-In 2019, Brain Tumour Foundation of Canada took it a step further, selling thousands of Hats for Hope toques, raising funds as well as awareness.
+In 2019 and 2020, Brain Tumour Foundation of Canada took it a step further, selling thousands of Hats for Hope toques, raising funds as well as awareness.
 The campaign was a huge success, reaching millions of people on social media.

-We are back with new toques this year (now sold out!), and looking forward to seeing everyone’s posts on Brain Cancer Awareness Day October 24 – or any day during International Brain Tumour Awareness Week, October 24 – October 31, 2020.
+Now, we have a unique and custom toque, not available anywhere else, and we are looking forward to seeing everyone’s posts on Brain Cancer Awareness Day October 24 – or any day during International Brain Tumour Awareness Week, October 30 – November 6, 2021.